openoms/bitcoin-tutorials/joinmarket/joinmarket_private_flow.md

 ### Send or participate in multiple coinjoins
 * Stretch out in time to avoid timing analyses.

-* The Taker acts as the coinjoin coordinator
-    * has the most privacy benefits
-    * pays the fees (miner and coinjoin fees)

 #### The Taker role
 * the Taker is the initiator and coordinator of the coinjoin - takes the liquidity on offer.
+* As the coordinator it has the most privacy benefits.
+* The Taker pays all the fees (miner and coinjoin fees).
 * Send coinjoins to a new address in the next mixdepth.
 * In a coinjoin multiple coins can be merged by sending custom amounts or sweeping.